Doggy Day Spa: Essential Oils For Dogs

 Coconut Oil

-Coconut oil has many benefits for dogs.
+Coconut oil is a carrier oil, not an essential oil.
+It is often used in combination with essential oils.
+It has many benefits for dogs.
 Coconut oil aids your dog’s digestion, improves their coat, and can help prevent infection.
 Below is a more extensive list of the benefits of coconut oil for dogs.

 • Healthy skin and coat: Clears up eczema, relieves itchy skin, minimizes dog odor, reduces allergic reactions, gives a shine to their coat, heals wounds, and more

-• Improves digestion: Helps with nutrient absorption, colitis, and inflammatory bowel syndrome, reduces bad breath, and helps with coughing
+• Improves digestion: Helps with nutrient absorption, colitis, and inflammatory bowel syndrome, can reduce bad breath, and helps with coughing

 • Considered a superfood: Aids in weight loss, antibacterial, antiviral, anti-fungal, may be possible to prevent or control diabetes (check with your vet), increases energy level, prevents infections and diseases, and more